RakhithJK/dbeaver-cloudbeaver-wiki/Home.md

 # Contacts

-For technical support, feature suggestions and any other questions, please use our [[https://github.com/dbeaver/cloudbeaver/issues|GitHub Issue tracker]]
+For technical support, feature suggestions and any other questions, please use our <a href="https://github.com/dbeaver/cloudbeaver/issues">GitHub Issue tracker</a>.